You’ve never met a comic quite like Martin Malloy.

 The first time Martin performed stand up was at his high school graduation.
 As the class president he gave a commencement speech filled with jokes about his family life and one-liners that had the crowd roaring with laughter.
 He might have started a career in comedy back then, but as is so often the case, life took a few twists and turns first.

 In 1990 he was the victim of a hit and run accident that resulted in a traumatic brain injury.
 He still has the scars to prove it.
 He has since been diagnosed with schizoaffective disorder which, if not a direct result of his injuries, was definitely exacerbated by them.
 He went to law school.
 He has a Masters of Public Administration.
 He was banned from Morgan Stanley for insider trading (though it was actually the voices in his head that gave him the winning stock picks).
 He won $50,000 in the lottery and blew it all on lottery tickets.
-He doesn’t drive and currently works at McDonalds.
+He drives a buick century because he buys American and currently works at McDonalds.
 He is also bi-polar.

 His comedy career is filled with many highlights.
 In 2005 he won Rookie of the Year at the Cleveland Comedy Awards.
 He was a two time finalist in the Carnival Cruise Comedy Challenge.
 He was a finalist at the Cleveland Comedy Festival and won Best Short joke of the Year at the 2019 Cleveland Comedy Awards.
 Additionally he has appeared at The Accidental Comedy Festival and Snubfest.
 He appeared on NBC’s Last Comic Standing in a straightjacket and was on The Opie and Anthony show twice (as Schitzo Bill).
 He was even asked to appear on The Howard Stern Show.